 Whether you’re interested in a classic look, or if your style is more contemporary and edgy, we have something for you.
 From the traditional stove shape, to more open, brazier-style baskets, or modern designs.

-For example, metal options allow you to start using your outdoor heater almost immediately, require little maintenance and can be stored outside (although we recommend protecting with a cover).
-While clay will require curing before use and cannot be kept outside during the harsh winter months.
+Metal options allow you to start using your outdoor heater almost immediately, require little maintenance and can be stored outside (although we recommend protecting with a cover).
+Clay gives a traditional look, but will require curing before use and cannot be kept outside during the harsh winter months.

-Made from either clay or metal, a chimenea is a freestanding oven with a chimney.
+Made from either metal or clay, a chimenea is a freestanding oven with a chimney.
 They were first made in Mexico in the 17th century, where people used them to make bread.
 They radiate heat in one concentrated direction, unlike a firepit.